How to create an expense reimbursement policy for your company

 Jotform provides easy-to-use, customizable reimbursement templates.
 You can add multiple widgets, such as an e-signature widget, to these forms to increase their usability.
 A wealth of integrations are available to connect your forms to other platforms.
 Plus, you can build as many kinds of forms as your growing business needs.

-Once you’ve built your forms, you can build the perfect expense approval workflow with the drag-and-drop interface on Jotform Approvals.
+Once you’ve built your forms, you can build the perfect expense approval workflow with the drag-and-drop interface on Jotform Workflows.
 As you build your approval flow, you can add conditions and branches to ensure that every intricacy of your policy is addressed.

 Last but not least, both you and your employees can use Jotform Mobile Forms to submit or approve forms on the go.